vicovaporub/fcc-drum-machine/README.md

 ## Using React, this project is a Drum Machine required for the [freeCodeCamp](https://www.freecodecamp.org)'s Front End Development Libraries certification.

+## You can see this app running at this [CodePen Link](https://codepen.io/mowchicy-the-decoder/details/WNYVrrZ)

 ## The app is a simple 9 button Drum Machine, each button has a different sound bound to it and you can play it by clicking or pressing the keyboard key.
 There's also a display that shows a description for the played audio.

 **The tasks were:**